Bay City, Washington

 Bay City is an unincorporated community in Grays Harbor County, in the U.S. state of Washington.

 History

 A post office called Bay City was established in 1884.
 The community was named for nearby South Bay.
+It was the site of an American Pacific Whaling Company station, which was established in the early twentieth century for the purpose of rendering blubber into whale oil.